cropped color_logo_with_background.png

 • - Age ≥ 18.

-• - Confirmation of GBM (WHO grade IV).
+• - Histological confirmation of GBM (WHO grade IV).

-• - Performance status of 0-2 (Eastern Cooperative Oncology Group).
+• - Performance status of 0-2 as determined by Eastern Cooperative Oncology Group (ECOG) and/or Karnofsky Performance Status (KPS) 70-100.

 • - First vaccine treatment start date at least 4 weeks out but not more than 8 weeks from the last dose of concomitant Temozolomide or radiotherapy.

-• - Must have tumor tissue sufficient sequencing.
+• - Must have archival tumor tissue that is sufficient quantity and quality for sequencing.

 • - Have adequate bone marrow function.

-• - Require Dexamethasone ≤ 4mg daily on a stable dose.
+• - Requires Dexamethasone ≤ 4mg daily on a stable dose.

 • - Acceptable hematologic, hepatic, and renal function and these tests must be performed within 14 days prior to study.

-• - The participant must be deemed competent to give informed consent.
+• - Must be deemed competent to give informed consent.

-• - The participant must agree to use two effective forms of contraception beginning at least four (4) weeks prior to study entry.
+• - Must agree to use two effective forms of contraception beginning at least four (4) weeks prior to study entry, and continuing to do so for the duration of participation in the study.

 Exclusion Criteria: